-These labels appear on the head/carriage unit itself and on the lower cover of the machine.
-Replacing the head/carriage unit requires writing 12 of the 13 property data digits on the label included with the new unit into the EEPROM with maintenance mode function code 68 and applying the new property label on the lower cover.
+These labels appear on the head/carriage unit itself and on the machine.
+Replacing the head/carriage unit requires writing 12 of the 13 property data digits on the label included with the new unit into the EEPROM with maintenance mode function code 68 and applying the new property label on the machine.
 Replacing the main PCB requires similar property data updates.